open-science-uppsala/open_science_uppsala/README.md

  * Open Hardware: everyone should be able to run a computational analysis on hardware accessible by  * Pre-registration: scientists should be open about their initial hypotheses and should not pursuaded to do p-value hacking or HARKing
+ * Preregistration: publishing the methods of a scientific experiment before doing the actual experiment
- * Registered Reports: after reviewing the methods of a scientific experiment, its results -including a null finding- should be published
+ * Registered Reports: an more stringent extension of a preregistration, which, after reviewing the methods of a scientific experiment, its results are published, regardless of the results

 A more extensive picture: